MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Point load is a force applied on a single infinitesmal point of the grillage model.
-Point loads are used represent a large range of loads, such as concentrated load of a car axle.
+Point loads are used represent a large range of loads, such as truck axle, or superimposed dead load on a deck.

 [picture]